RAKESH1147/19CS404-DBMS-Lab-Manual/Experiment2_DDL_Commands/README.md

 **Question 2**
 ---
---Insert all employees from Former_employees into Employee
+Insert all employees from Former_employees into Employee

 Table attributes are EmployeeID, Name, Department, Salary